NREL/resstock/measures/ResStockArguments/README.md

 **HVAC Control: Heating Season Period**

 Enter a date range like 'Nov 1 - Jun 30'.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-hvac-control'>HPXML HVAC Control</a>) is used.
 Can also provide 'BuildingAmerica' to use automatic seasons from the Building America House Simulation Protocols.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-hvac-control'>HPXML HVAC Control</a>) is used.

 - **Name:** ``hvac_control_heating_season_period``
 - **Type:** ``String``